nerdsupremacist/git-yolo/README.md

 ## What is YOLO Mode?

 Well sometimes you can't even bother to keep writing convoluted commit messages.
-So with YOLO mode you will automatically force push every change.
+So with YOLO mode you will automatically force push every change. ¯\_(ツ)_/¯

 ```
 Everything?
 ```

 That's right!
 Everything.
 If you press save it will be force pushed to origin.
 With a very nice commit message that includes a pretty emoji 😉.
-(Because it's 2017, it needs emojis and sometimes ¯\_(ツ)_/¯)
+(Because it's 2017, it needs emojis)

 Git YOLO was even developed using itself!!!!
 Say wuuuuut?!?!?!